 Children are entitled to attend Nursery from the term after they turn 3 years old.
 This consists of the Government entitlement of 15 free hours per week, Monday to Friday either every morning (8.45am to 11.45am) or every afternoon (12.45pm to 3.45pm).

 Working parents may be entitled to claim 30 free hours per week, Monday to Friday.
 To apply please go to www.childcarechoices.gov.uk.
 If your application is successful you will receive an 11-digit eligibility code which will need to be verified by the school.
+The outcome of your application must be received the term before you wish the 30 hours place to commence.

 (1) Looked after children and previously looked after children who have been adopted or become subject to a child arrangements or special guardianship order, immediately following having been looked after.